 Vision and dental care

 Medicare Supplemental Insurance (Medigap), obtained through a private insurer, can help pay your deductible and some other expenses Medicare doesn't cover.
 If you're still working and have a high-deductible health insurance plan, another option to consider is opening a health savings account (HSA), especially if you have an employer that will match your contributions.
 Because the money you save in an HSA rolls over every year, you can use it to help cover future out-of-pocket healthcare expenses.
 In addition, HSAs also offer significant tax advantages.

-The IRS sets current annual HSA contribution limits at $3,450 for individuals and $6,900 for families, although savers age 55 and older are allowed an additional $1,000 in catch-up contribution each year.4 You cannot contribute to an HSA once you are already enrolled in Medicare, so it's important to act now if you want to want to use an HSA as a savings tool.
+The IRS sets current annual HSA contribution limits at $3,450 for individuals and $6,900 for families, although savers age 55 and older are allowed an additional $1,000 in catch-up contribution each year.4 You can't contribute to an HSA once you're already enrolled in Medicare, so it's important to act now if you want to want to use an HSA as a savings tool.

 3. Prepare for long-term care

 Since Medicare doesn't pay for long-term care, consider whether buying long-term care insurance would be a good option for you.
 The structure of long-term care coverage has changed over the years, Robinson says.
 In years past, any money paid into premiums was simply forfeited if the long-term policies were never used.
 Today, some companies offer life insurance policies with long-term care riders.
 The death benefit decreases if you use the rider, but your beneficiaries still have a chance to receive something from your investment in the policy.
 A similar long-term care rider is available with certain annuities.

 Payment terms vary for these arrangements, Robinson says, but people often fund them by shifting money from other types of investments, including retirement accounts.

 Similar to how you rely on a team of trusted medical experts to maintain your health, a trusted financial expert can guide you in creating a holistic retirement savings plan that provides enough funding for your healthcare.